-Each day, more than 22,000 employees of the University of Florida, UF Health Shands and UF Health Jacksonville faculty and staff set out to make life better for people in Florida, the Southeast and beyond.
+Each day, more than 22,000 employees of the University of Florida, UF Health Shands, and UF Health Jacksonville faculty and staff set out to make life better for people in Florida, the Southeast, and beyond.
 Their shared vision and commitment to excellence informs everything they do, from advancing medical research to easing the suffering of all of our patients, including our loved ones who have more than two legs.

 As part of the University of Florida, we have an exceptional set of resources in health care services and the sciences, and an extraordinarily talented faculty and staff committed to the goal of making UF Health truly great across our missions of patient care, teaching, research and community service.

-UF Health is an academic health center, unique nationally in the breadth of health-related colleges, centers and institutes present on our Gainesville campus, coupled with the strength of the UF Health Shands hospital system.
-UF Health Shands Hospital and UF Health Shands Children’s Hospital are consistently ranked among the very best in the United States, and are recognized nationally in a total of 12 specialties.
+UF Health is an academic health center, unique nationally in the breadth of health-related colleges, centers, and institutes present on our Gainesville campus, coupled with the strength of the UF Health Shands hospital system.
+UF Health Shands Hospital and UF Health Shands Children’s Hospital are consistently ranked among the very best in the United States and are recognized nationally in a total of 12 specialties.

 UF Health Jacksonville continues to grow to serve the expanding population centers in Northeast Florida, including the new town of Wildlight in Nassau County, where UF Health is helping to create a dynamic community focused on healthy living for the entire family.
 Our research arm extends to Orlando and other sites around the state.

-In the following pages, you will get glimpses of the many ways in which the people of UF Health influence lives of their neighbors around the corner and across state.
+In the following pages, you will get glimpses of the many ways in which the people of UF Health influence the lives of their neighbors around the corner and across the state.
 But this special section only touches on the countless ways we seek to serve.